Are hostels a good business model?

 People ask me all the time: "Scott, I'm looking to make a move in the hospitality space.
 Should I open a hostel or a hotel?".

-“That’s an interesting question, but the answer truly is ‘it depends.’
+My response: "That’s an interesting question, but the answer truly is ‘it depends.’
 You might think that a hotel would be a more profitable business venture than a hostel, and it certainly can be.
-Everything at a hotel is priced higher than a hostel, so why would you even consider opening or acquiring a hostel?
+Everything at a hotel is priced higher than a hostel, so why would you even consider opening or acquiring a hostel!?
 You are likely to make less money, while essentially operating the same business, right?
-But this would be grossly over-simplifying the analysis.
+But this would be grossly over-simplifying the analysis!

-So I guess what Scott was telling me that the business model for hostels of serving a community of travelers with shared accommodations at affordable prices can, in fact, not only be a profitable venture but also, under the right circumstances, a more successful business model than a hotel.
-Well that’s an interesting perspective.
+The business model for hostels of serving a community of backpackers with shared accommodations at affordable prices can, in fact, not only be a profitable venture but also, under the right circumstances, a more successful business model than a hotel!

 Agree or disagree?
 Let me know in the comments below!